Every Fast-Food Chain in America—Ranked by Popularity

-Fancy McDonald's for its World Famous fries and Wendy's for her never-frozen cheeseburgers?
+Fancy McDonald's for its world-famous fries and Wendy's for the never-frozen cheeseburgers?
 While many fast-food-frequenting folks swear by their favorite drive-thru joint, have you ever wondered which restaurant continues to steal the heart of the majority and bridges the gap between our polarized population?

-YouGov, a firm that specializes in online research, has been keeping track of the most popular dining brands in America based on over 7,953 interviews across multiple demographics taken between June 2018 and June 2019.
+YouGov, a firm that specializes in online research, has been keeping track of the most popular dining brands in America based on more than 7,000 interviews across multiple demographics taken between May 2019 and May 2020.
 According to YouGov, popularity is "calculated by taking the proportion of people who view something positively and showing it as a percentage of all of the people who have given any opinion about that thing, including 'have heard of.'"

 Fresh frozen custard, ButterBurgers, snack-worthy sides—it's no wonder loyal fans keep coming back to eat the food that is promised to be "well made" and "good quality."

 There's something about walking into this quick ice cream shop that brings on a wave of nostalgia, doesn't it?